Notes- The factory system changes the way people live and work, introducing a variety

 • Emerging middle class looked down on by landowners, aristocrats

-• Middle class has comfortable standard of living
+• Middle class has comfortable standard of living - The Working Class

 • Laborers’ lives not improved; some laborers replaced by machines